johnnymcoy/GameBlog/README.md

 # Todo
-- Add images to blog posts view
+- Add "Featured" section on the home page instead of latest two
 - Look through some examples
 - Roadmap
 - Logo